 To engage our toddlers, Honey painted a few animals right at their eye level.
 She hopes the younger children will find the Alligator mama carrying babies on her back, and the Florida Panther and kitten, both fun and fascinating.
 Finally, Honey painted a Manatee family, Dolphins, and a Sea Turtle in the Infant Room where she says “the underwater scenes are meant to have a gentle womb-like feeling.”

-We appreciate the endless creativity and talent that went into this beautiful design and we acknowledge the many hours of work Honey Hilliard spent on this space.
-We also thank Dennis Howard for capturing shots of Honey’s artwork so all can enjoy the details from home until we get to see the space it person.
+St. John’s is grateful for the endless creativity and talent that contributed to this beautiful design, and we are thankful for the many hours of work Honey Hilliard spent on this space.
+Special thanks also to Dennis Howard for capturing photos of Honey’s artwork so all can enjoy the details from home until we get to see the space it person.
 This bit of whimsy at St. John’s center is sure to delight the children of our parish for years to come!

 More about Elizabeth Cobb: